Welcome to the virtual exhibit page for Ossining Women’s History Month 2025!

 Furious, Isabella would sit down and spin about 100 pounds of wool before taking her infant daughter and walking away from the Dumonts early one morning (walked away, not run away.
 The distinction was important to Isabella.)
 She would eventually find herself in the home of the Van Wageners, an abolitionist, Quaker couple.
 When John Dumont tracked her to the Van Wageners, they offered $25 for Isabella and her infant.
 Dumont acquiesced, and Isabella lived with the Van Wageners (and took their name) until she was legally freed by the State of New York a year later.

-Once free, Isabella Van Wagener wanted to find her young son, Peter, who had been sold away by John Dumont at the age of 5.
-Now, post-1799, slavery in New York State operated in a bit of a gray area.
-While the law abolishing slavery would free all minors once they reached the age of 21, and specifically outlawed selling slaves out of state, these laws were enforced only occasionally.
-However, Isabella Baumfree was not to be trifled with and she marched down to the courthouse.
-Long story short, she got her son back from Alabama where he’d been sold – a remarkable feat for a woman.
+Once free, Isabella Van Wagener wanted to find her young son, Peter who, at the age of five, had been sold away from Isabella by John Dumont.
+Now, human enslavement in New York State operated in a bit of a gray area.
+Post-1799, several laws were passed that would free all enslaved minors once they reached the age of 21, and specifically outlawed selling enslaved minors out of state.
+However, these laws were enforced only occasionally.
+But Isabella Baumfree was not to be trifled with and she marched down to the courthouse to file a lawsuit.
+Long story short, she got her son back from Alabama where he’d been sold – a remarkable feat for a woman of that era.

-A page from court documents pertaining to Isabella (Baumfree) Van Wagener’s suit to regain her son, Peter.
+A page from court documents pertaining to Isabella (Baumfree) Van Wagener’s suit to regain her son, Peter, recently discovered in the NYS Archives Courtesy of the New York State Archives

 We can be quite certain that she really did live here, because Benjamin Folger implicated her in the murder of one Elijah Pierson, a follower of Matthias and resident of Zion Hill, who mysteriously died after eating blackberries.
 But though accused of murder, Isabella went to court, sued Benjamin Folger for libel and, amazingly, won.
-See Miguel Hernandez’s article here for a deeper dive.
+See (former Ossining Village Historian) Miguel Hernandez’s article here for a deeper dive.

 Isabella would continue working as a servant for about ten more years, before she heard the Lord call on her to preach.
 She changed her name to Sojourner Truth on Pentecost Sunday, 1843 and began preaching against slavery.
 By all accounts she was a very charismatic speaker and an inspiring singer.
 She would go on to dictate her memoirs, and with the proceeds, buy a house in Massachusetts.